In the Beginning:

 lineage matters in the book of Genesis (24:15)

 In the video overview for this lesson, Turning to God’s Word author Matthew Phelps looks at the importance of Abraham’s monogamy and at the book of Genesis 25:11, which indicates it is only after Abraham’s death that God blesses Isaac.
 This blessing passed down through the line of the patriarchs will have far-reaching implications for God’s people.
 In Abraham’s case, the blessing from God automatically passes to Isaac, his only son born to Abraham and his wife Sarah, and it appears that the patriarchal blessing can go to only one person at a time.
 Isaac has the advantage of being the only son born to Sarah.
-Things are far less cut-and-dried for Isaac’s twin sons, Esau and Jacob.
+Things are far less cut-and-dried for Isaac’s twin sons, Esau and Jacob, and the authors assume that the blessing will go to Isaac’s firstborn, Esau.
 The videos for this study are being redone and will be posted as they become available.
-The original videos for Lessons 4 through 28 will remain accessible until then.
+The original videos will remain accessible until then.

 WHAT DO YOU THINK about the blessing that passes to Isaac?